rosano/joybox/os-app/open-guide/text.en.md

 <div class="OLSKDecorNotice">

 Editing the same item on multiple devices at the same time can result in data loss.
-Editing different items is safe.
+Editing different items should be safe.

 </div>